logan-anderson/logan.codes/content/blog/how-to-add-a-new-action-to-a-tinacms-form.md

 ---
 # How to make a form action

-In this post, I will be going over how to make a form of action in tinaCMS.
-In my case, I wanted to make an action so that I could delete blog posts from my website.
+In this post, I will be going over how to make a [form action](https://tinacms.org/docs/plugins/forms/#form-configuration) in tinaCMS.
+In my case, I want to make an action so that I could delete blog posts from my website.

 A form action in TinaCMS is just a react component that loads within the alt menu of the form.
 See below.